prayas-energy/Rumi/README.md

 ### Creating a Virtual environment

-1. Python version greater than or equal to 3.7 is needed.
+1. Rumi has been tested with Python versions 3.9, 3.10 and 3.11.
 2. Use of a virtual environment is recommended so that the changes made for installing Rumi do not affect other programs.